-- 1. Create a new YAML configuration file named example-alerting-rule.yaml in the openshiftmonitoring namespace. - 2.
+- 1. Create a new YAML configuration file named example-alerting-rule.yaml. - 2.
 Add an AlertingRule resource to the YAML file.
 The following example creates a new alerting rule named example, similar to the default Watchdog alert:

-apiVersion: monitoring.openshift.io/v1 kind: AlertingRule metadata: name: example namespace: openshift-monitoring spec: groups: - name: example-rules rules: - alert: ExampleAlert 1 expr: vector(1) 2 labels: severity: warning 3 annotations: message: This is an example alert.
-4 1 The name of the alerting rule you want to create.
-2 The PromQL query expression that defines the new rule.
-3 The severity assigned to the alert.
-The message associated with the alert.
-3. Apply the configuration file to the cluster:\$ oc apply -f example-alerting-rule.yaml
+apiVersion: monitoring.openshift.io/v1 kind: AlertingRule metadata: name: example namespace: openshift-monitoring 1 spec: groups: - name: example-rules rules: - alert: ExampleAlert 2 for: 1m 3 expr: vector(1) 4 labels: severity: warning 5 annotations: message: This is an example alert.
+6

+- Ensure that the namespace is openshift-monitoring. - The name of the alerting rule you want to create. - The duration for which the condition should be true before an alert is fired. - The PromQL query expression that defines the new rule. - The severity that alerting rule assigns to the alert. - The message associated with the alert.